Swarbrick Banks

 genre

-I work exclusively in top quality oil paint.
-I don't think there is any other medium like it for the ability to convey atmosphere.
-There is something about the smell of linseed oil as well that helps.
-I may add that longevity of oils is also well established.
+I work exclusively with high quality oil paints and mediums, I don't think there is any other medium like it for the ability to convey atmosphere and I may add that the longevity of oils is also well established.

-I try to use paint to escort a viewer to an alternative "transcendental" level...
-I choose to call this 21st century 'Lyrical Abstraction', as it feels the right pocket for it.
+I use paint to try to escort the viewer to a "transcendental" level...
+I choose to call this; 21st century 'Lyrical Abstraction' as it feels the right pocket for it.

-I recently had the immense pleasure of seeing first-hand the artwork of our great english artist Roger Dean.
-Roger is the chap that created the magical artwork for the prog rock era bands: Yes, Uriah Heep, Gentle Giant, etc. His other-worldly landscapes float in gorgeous soft gradated hues and are placed within supernatural skies and mysterious terrains.
-They utterly beguile the eye, emerging and transporting us to somewhere beautiful and profound.
-I deeply appreciate Roger's work and when the music is played while you gaze at the images, it is just intoxicating, sublime!
+I recently had the pleasure of seeing first-hand the artwork of the veteran artist Roger Dean.
+Roger is the chap that created the magical artwork for the prog rock era bands: Yes, Uriah Heep, Gentle Giant, etc. His other-worldly landscapes float in blended hues which are placed within supernatural skies and mysterious terrains.
+They beguile the eye, emerging and transporting us to somewhere beautiful and profound, these other-worldy places I really appreciate in Roger's work and when you play the music at the same time, its just ...fabulous!
+I worked for many years in record shops and I think gazing at record cover artwork like this must have seeped into me.

 It is about pure escapism.
-I love gently skimming in lots of layers to add some real depth in paintings and trying out "curved-ball" elements of surprise and mystery but with always an eye on maintaining overall beauty.
+I love gently skimming in thin layers, gradually building a real feeling of depth with always aiming to maintaining a beauty.

-A painting by my hand is intended to be a portal on your wall.
-A physical thing in your space that becomes more than just obvious marks of paint, it suggests a different atmosphere.
-The aim being that when you are before it, you are taken into a supernatural place.
+A painting by my hand is intended to be a portal on your wall, a physical thing in your space that becomes more than just obvious marks on a surface, it should suggest atmosphere.
+The aim being that when you are situated before it, you are taken to a supernatural place.

-Music sets the mood, the mindset, however I do favour poetry or a line or two from a book might be a catalyst for beginning a painting.
-Even a real life catastrophic event such as Russia's invasion of Ukraine ( see my painting 'Rhapsody / Song for Ukraine' in the gallery section) or 911 have been responded to.
+Music sets the mood and mindset, however poetry or a line or two from a book might be the catalyst for starting a painting.
+Even a real life ( catastrophic ) event such as Russia's recent invasion of Ukraine ( see my painting 'Rhapsody / Song for Ukraine' in the gallery section ) or ' 911' have been responded to...

-I stand in silence before laying out a palette, just allowing the sounds to wash over me until I feel compelled to action, selecting a brush a size of blank canvas, then the "dance' begins.
+I stand in silence before laying out a palette, just allowing the sounds to wash over me until I feel compelled to paint, selecting a brush and a size of blank canvas, then I begin.

 When I paint, it isn't about the cringing "expressing myself", I just try to tune into a hidden zone or vibration then hopefully the painting suggests its own path.
-I go with intuition, relying on my techniques & experience...
+I go with intuition, relying on technique & experience...
 I do feel but a conduit within a process.
-I only know a painting is ultimately concluded when suddenly, it somehow starts to "sing" back to me.
+I only know a painting is ultimately concluded when suddenly it somehow starts to "zing" back to me.

 My late husband the musician Dave Swarbrick was often asked how he produced his unique sound and seemingly effortless technique on the violin.
-His answer was beautiful and always the same "Practise ".
+His answer was succinctly beautiful : "Practise! ".

-It goes for all the Arts I think not only physically but also spiritually.
+It goes for all Arts I think, not only physically but spiritually.

-Like most artists I suffer from dangers in the arts: procrastination, complacency and the fatal big one: ego.
+Like most artists I suffer from some pitfalls in art: procrastination, complacency and the fatal biggy : ego.

-However, the truth is that perhaps they are all arguably essential if one is serious about progress.
+However, the truth is that perhaps some of them are essential if one is serious about progress?

 Ego is a driver, especially in the early years when you might taste a bit of interest & success in your work but it shouldn't turn your head & lead you astray, careering forever in a single direction.
 It is very useful though for a necessary feeling of self-belief.
 If you don't believe in yourself... no one else will!

-Complacency is a knock-on from ego and can, if left to run wild lead to stagnation.
+Complacency is bad one, a knock-on from ego and can if left to run wild lead to inspiration drying up and stagnation.
 Most artists go through this stage and some of us repetitively.

 Procrastination (suddenly the washing up is SO important, etc ) might just be the quiet before any definite deliberate action, mulling over that the task ahead is a definite action which...at some point... has to begin.
 Its a kind of "warm up" event!